jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

     * Understanding which film genres are more likely to have higher ratings, and
     * Identifying which actors appear in the most top rated films

-Ultimately, this blog culminates in identifying *which actors feature in the most Top 250 films?*.
-I began this project under the naive assumption that such actors would be well-known household names; the likes of *Katharine Hepburn, Robert De Niro* and *Jack Nicholson* - similar to IMDb's list of [100 greatest actors & actresses of all time](https://www.imdb.com/list/ls053085147/) - **BUT this analysis provides some suprising outcomes...enjoy!**

 *Additional note: whilst IMDb does readily offer APIs for accessing movie information (which seemed a little suprising to me) they do offer a number of [static datasets](https://datasets.imdbws.com/).
 I chose **not** use these datasets and scraped what I needed directly from the IMDb.com.*